leonlinsx/minimal-mistakes/_posts/2020-09-02-community.md

 In addition to a decrease in cost, an **increase in convenience** has also facilitated the newsletter trend.
 I could be mistaken, but I feel the newsletter boom started picking up after [substack announced their funding round.](https://techcrunch.com/2019/07/16/substack-series-a/ "substack") What substack did was make it way easier to get started, as I outlined in an [older post](https://www.leonlinsx.com/substack/ "substack").
 By worrying less about whatever a [cname record](https://support.dnsimple.com/articles/differences-a-cname-records/ "cname") is and instead being able to start writing immediately, substack enticed many people to try it out.

 Another important thing newsletters enable is **increased control of your audience**; [a direct relationship with readers.](https://www.protocol.com/substack-ceo-newsletter-obsession "substack") For now, email is still in this sweet spot where people will open and check the stuff they get.
 Compare this to snail mail, where half the time I'm getting an ad to sell the apartment I'm renting, or to any feed-based content platform, where half the time I'm seeing something supposedly popular but I don't care about.
-Owning an audience is like having your own community to care for.
+Owning an audience gives you your own community to care for.

 One point of nuance to the above.
 I said that the cost of acquiring an audience was low, and that the convenience of sending a newsletter is high.
 However, it is not convenient to acquire an audience.
 Building a readership base takes work, [unless you're Bella Thorne and trying to scam sex workers.](https://reddit.com/r/ChoosingBeggars/comments/ikotvd/can_celebs_be_choosing_beggars_edited_for_sub/ "Bella") Some creators spend more than half their time marketing their work vs actually creating content.
 That increased friction - of you having to get a reader, and a reader having to give you their email - is what actually deepens the sense of relationship.
 I signed up for this, therefore it must be good and I should read it.
 Since you've frontloaded your customer acquisition cost (and effort), selling to that group becomes much easier down the line.